This feature is in

 When a request hits one of our CDN servers, our CDN software determines if it’s a prerendering request from a crawler.
 If prerendering is enabled for your site, our cache servers will contact the prerendering backend straight from our CDN nodes instead of serving the normal cached request.

-If your prerendering backend makes good use of HTTP caching headers like max-age, ETags or Last-Modified dates, prerendered responses will be cached sensibly on our CDN edge nodes.
-In our initial tests we've seen average response times of ~100ms to crawlers, which is low enough that Google will still give your site a SEO boost for being fast.
+If you’ve worked with Netlify support to configure an external service and the external prerendering backend makes good use of HTTP caching headers like max-age, ETags or Last-Modified dates, prerendered responses will be cached sensibly on our CDN edge nodes.
+In our initial tests we’ve seen average response times of ~100 ms to crawlers, which is low enough that Google will still give your site a SEO boost for being fast.

-Visit our Community forum to ask questions about understanding and debugging prerendering.
+Visit our Support Forums to ask questions about understanding and debugging prerendering.